AnandRituraj/MailMerge-pro/README.md

 - **Backend Connection Failed**: The backend server might be in sleep mode (free tier on Render).
 The first request may take a few seconds to wake it up.
 - **File Upload Issues**: Make sure CSV files are properly formatted with "name,email" on each line
 - **Browser Compatibility**: The application works best on modern browsers (Chrome, Firefox, Safari, Edge)
+- **Mobile Display Issues**: If text appears too small on mobile, try using landscape orientation for better readability